-All children receive Universal Support.
-This entails quality teaching within an inclusive environment.
-It ensures a positive experience for all children whether they have special educational needs or not.
-Universal support includes the additional support which some children need from time to time.
-Sometimes, some children will benefit from Targeted School Based Support, in the form of shortterm regular interventions in a small group, run by a teacher or teaching assistant.
-This will enable them to address specific needs and 'catch up' with their peers.
-Children who have special educational needs may need further support.
-This could be in the form of a longer term intervention, possibly in a one to one setting and supported by a teaching assistant.
+All pupils receive quality teaching within an inclusive environment.
+We aim for a positive experience for all pupils whether they have special educational needs or not.
+Sometimes, some children will benefit from short-term regular interventions in a small group, run by a teacher or teaching assistant.
+This will enable them to address specific needs and 'catch up' with their peers if necessary.